dlab-berkeley/D-Lab-Workshop-Template/README.md

 In this workshop, we provide [WorkshopGoal].
 First, we’ll cover [Aim1].
 Then, we’ll explore [Aim2].

+Only if necessary: Basic familiarity with [PriorExperience] is assumed.
+If you are not familiar with material in [PriorWorkshopWithLink], we recommend attending that workshop first.

 After this workshop, you will be able to [LearningObjective1].
 You will [LearningObjective2] and [LearningObjective3].

-This workshop does not cover [NotCovered1] and [NotCovered2].
+This workshop does not cover the following:

-Provide additional detail as required.
-This section should not be more than 2 paragraphs.

-Only if necessary: Basic familiarity with [PriorExperience] is assumed.
-If you are not familiar with material in [PriorWorkshopWithLink], we recommend attending that workshop first.
+- [NotCovered1].
+These are covered in [DlabWorkshopName](URL).
+- [NotCovered2].
+These are covered in [DlabWorkshopName](URL).

 ## Installation Instructions